3d-paws/3D-PAWS-Raspberry-Pi/README.md

 ## Step 1) Installation
 ### Using an OS Image
 We recommend using our OS image to setup your raspberry pi.
+Follow these steps to do so:

-To do so, download the [OS image](https://drive.google.com/file/d/1ck8N7d2CWNkj50k7m8lLqwNjnUSTWsCz/view?usp=sharing) and load the zipped file onto your pi using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
+1. On any computer, download the [OS image](https://drive.google.com/file/d/1ck8N7d2CWNkj50k7m8lLqwNjnUSTWsCz/view?usp=sharing) and [Balena Etcher](https://etcher.balena.io/#download-etcher).

+2. Unzip the OS image.

+3. Insert a micro-SD card to your computer that is at least 32 GB large (this will likely require a micro-SD to USB adapter).

+4. Open Etcher, selecting "Flash from File".
+Navigate to your unzipped image; within that folder, you'll find the .img file (you may need to select "All files" instead of "Image files" in the bottom of the search window in order to see this) and select the SD card as the target.

+5. Flash!

-Once complete, you'll want to update to the latest software version.
-All you need to do is open a command terminal (make sure you're in /home/pi, which is the default when opening a terminal) and type
+6. Once complete, you'll want to update to the latest software version.
+Insert the SD card into a raspberry pi and turn it on.
+Open a command terminal (make sure you're in /home/pi, which is the default when opening a terminal) and type

 ```bash
 sudo python3 update_3d_paws.py
 ```

 ### Not Using OS Image
-You'll need to download and unpack the software by using the following commands in order.
+If you already have a fully functioning raspberry pi that you'd like to install the software on, you'll need to download and unpack it by using the following commands in order.
 If 3d-paws is already installed on your system, refer to the Update section instead.

 ```bash
 cd /home/pi/